School of Natural Sciences and Mathematics

 - SMED 5303 Introduction to Research and Evaluation in Science and Mathematics Education

-UTeach students are encouraged (1) to explore with their advisors the possibility that some graduate courses, such as SMED 5302 and SCI 5342 Research Methods in STEM may satisfy a portion of the UTeach requirements and (2) to contact the graduate advisor to discuss a smooth transition to the Master of Arts in Teaching programs.
+UTeach students are encouraged (1) to explore with their advisors the possibility that some graduate courses, such as SMED 5302 Teaching and Learning of Science and Mathematics and SCI 5342 Research Methods in STEM may satisfy a portion of the UTeach requirements and (2) to contact the graduate advisor to discuss a smooth transition to the Master of Arts in Teaching programs.

-MAT and Other Post Baccalaureate Students May Apply to UTeach Dallas
+MAT and Other Post Baccalaureate Students May Pursue Secondary Mathematics or Science Certification Through UTeach Dallas

-Teacher certification requirements are described in the following section of the undergraduate catalog: catalog.utdallas.edu/2013/undergraduate/programs/teacher-education-certification.
+Teacher certification requirements are described in the following section of the undergraduate catalog: catalog.utdallas.edu/2014/undergraduate/programs/teacher-education-certification.